Prag8855/aab/content/guides/german-work-visa.md

 ### Step 9: Gather the required documents

-You need a few days to prepare the documents for your application.
-The required documents are listed below.
+You need a few days to prepare the documents for your work visa application.

 **[List of required documents ↓](#required-documents)**